Seinfeld: A XXX Parody: Plot

 Noman encounters Regina in the stairwell, picks her up and goes to the store with her.
 Upon their arrival, the Porn Nazi sees the tape in the hands of Noman, dropping the tape and then running away.
 Regina starts humping the Porn Nazi and they go into the back room to have sex.
 Back in the front room, Gerry and Crammer wait in line.
 Noman and Regina then enter the front room, and Gorge enters with Suzanne.
-The four all find the video playing on the store's television, causing a four-way argument and the four to exit the store.
-Elania enters the store and tells the Nazi that he has the list of new releases from his secret distributor.
-The film ends with another stand-up bit from Gerry about fake boobs, and Sandra (Cassandra Calogera) is up on stage showing Gerry that her boobs are real.
+The four all find the video playing on the store's television, causing a four-way argument and the group to exit the store.
+Elaina enters the store and tells the Nazi that he has the list of new releases from his secret distributor.
+The film ends with another stand-up bit from Gerry about fake breasts, and Sandra (Cassandra Calogera) is up on stage showing Gerry that her breasts are real.
 He is seen playing with her breasts for the remainder of the movie.